LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 ============================================

-The LSRKStep time-stepping module in ARKODE supports a variety of so-called "low-storage" Runge--Kutta methods, including traditional explicit low-storage RK methods, adaptive and mixed implicit-explicit low-storage RK methods, and a variety of "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.
+The LSRKStep time-stepping module in ARKODE supports a variety of so-called "low-storage" Runge--Kutta methods.
+This category includes traditional explicit fixed-step and low-storage RK methods, adaptive and mixed implicit-explicit low-storage RK methods, and others.
+These are characterized by coefficient tables that have an exploitable structure, such that their implementation does not require that all stages be stored simultaneously.
+At present, this module supports explicit, adaptive "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods. variety of "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.

 The LSRK time-stepping module in ARKODE is designed for IVP